offbynull/coroutines/README.md

   operandObjects[0]    // operand index is 0 / type is Lcom/offbynull/coroutines/user/Continuation;
 ```

-If we diff the old ```MyCoroutines.coroutinesinfo``` with this new one, we'll get a clearly picture of what needs to be changed...
+If we diff the old ```MyCoroutines.coroutinesinfo``` with this new one, we'll get a clear picture of what needs to be changed...

 ```diff
 @@ -1,13 +1,14 @@